carlgarner/lf-alt/README.md

 ## 3. Get existing forms list

 URL endpoint: https://servername/alt/route/formlist/appid/&lt;appId>/next/&lt;nextId&gt;/limit/&lt;limitDocs&gt;
+_All of the following pairs are optional_
  - where &lt;appId&gt; comes from tablet->organisation->app->id in request 1.
- - where &lt;nextId&gt; is a doc ID
- - where &lt;limitDocs&gt; is a number, smaller numbers will return faster, but for most servers it won't make a difference

-__All of the following pairs are optional__

-**appid** all documents accessible by the user will be returned when this is not present.
+All documents accessible by the user will be returned when this is not present.
 With it, only documents for the specified application will be returned.

-**next** only documents with an ID greater than this will be returned
+ - where &lt;nextId&gt; is a doc ID.
+Only documents with an ID greater than this will be returned

-**limit** only this number of results will be returned, or less if fewer than this are found
+ - where &lt;limitDocs&gt; is a number, smaller numbers will return faster, but for most servers it won't make a difference.
+Only this number of results will be returned, or less if fewer than this are found

 ```xml
 <?xml version="1.0"?>